Programme in Global Health Leadership

 Meet the SIGHT Fellows!

 The SIGHT Fellows programme in Global Health Leadership is a cornerstone of SIGHT’s efforts to strengthen the Swedish resource base.
 The idea is to promote an emerging generation of global health leaders, based at research institutions in Sweden, by focusing on the gaps in relation to leadership skills and international networks.
 The SIGHT Fellows have been identified as upcoming leaders in global health with the potential to serve as change agents with the ability to lead the progress towards global health equity and the realisation of the Sustainable Development Goals (SDGs).
 Through the commitment of its participants, the SIGHT Fellows Programme in Global Health Leadership will give Sweden a mechanism by which the most current interdisciplinary innovative thinking will be part of governance and actions for health nationally and globally.

 SIGHT is part of the Royal Swedish Academy of Sciences.
-The leadership programme will be implemented in close collaboration with the Young Academy of Sweden, formerly part of the Royal Swedish Academy of Sciences.
-Today the Young Academy is an independent organisation.
+The leadership programme is being implemented in close collaboration with the SSE Executive Education at the Stockholm School of Economics.

 SIGHT’s Fellows programme aims at: